-If you have files that do not match any platform the pipeline will essentially ignore them and you may get errors when you run runsample.
+If you have files that do not match these naming standards the pipeline will essentially ignore them and you may get errors when you run runsample.py.
+Inspecting the logs you will see errors about Somehow no reads being compiled which is a good indication that your files are named incorrectly.